wilsonliaows/docs/formulas/array-list-formulas.md

 ## format_map

 Create an array of strings by formatting each row of given array of hashes.
 Allows you to add static text to the created strings as well.
+Fields to be represented in the formaat %{**\<field_name>**}

 ### Example